11 Top-Rated Weekend Getaways in Maryland

 7. Assateague Island, Maryland

-Only nine miles south of Ocean City, Maryland, but a world away is the Assateague Island National Seashore.
-This national park is home to wild horses, which roam along the beaches and mingle with the tourists.
+Only nine miles south of Ocean City, Maryland, but a world away, is the Assateague Island National Seashore.
+This national park is home to wild horses, which roam along the beaches.
 This unspoiled island offers breathtaking views and a chance to get up close and personal with nature in all its glory.
 You can rest and recharge on the beach, take a swim in the ocean, or take advantage of one of their ranger-guided tours.

 Biking is a great way to see the island.
 There are a few trails to choose from that will take you from the marsh to the sandy beaches.
 Because the island is part of the National Seashore, the closest accommodations will be in Ocean City, Maryland.